Archived under: Accuracy, Performance & Playing | Barry Tuckwell, Gunther Schuller, Philip Farkas, Quotations, The Berv Family

 Chapter four of The Art of French Horn Playing is on the topic of fingerings and tuning as Farkas felt that “these two subjects necessarily belong together, as one cannot tune a brass instrument without first determining what fingering will be used for each note.”
 However, for this part of the Hornmasters series we will divide the topics for clarity and first focus in on the topic of fingerings.

-Gunther Schuller does not disagree with this general advice in Horn Technique but is interested that students of the horn have a strong understanding of the basis of fingerings and especially alternate fingerings.
+Gunther Schuller in Horn Technique is interested that students of the horn have a strong understanding of the basis of fingerings, and especially alternate fingerings.

 Most elementary books of horn studies include fingering charts to help the beginning student.
 In many years of teaching, however, I have noticed that many students fail to understand the reasons for a given fingering and, therefore, the essential structure of the instrument.
 In order better to understand fingering problems on the horn, it is necessary to examine the relationship between the so-called ‘overtone series’ (or natural notes) and the construction of the modern double horn.